In August 2019, the idea of starting an Orthodox mission in Clovis was born. It all happened rather unexpectedly.

 Brian had a best friend from his high school days who went on to join the Orthodox Church after graduating college.
 Over the years he shared some of his experience with Orthodoxy with Brian, who then shared them with Sabrina and I. Still serving in the Baptist church at the time, I scoffed at the idea of venerating icons and praying to saints.
 But in time my firm stance softened.

 Brian was ordained as a Deacon in the Episcopal Church in June 2019 and made the difficult decision to renounce those same vows a few short weeks later.
 He came to realize that he could no longer support what the church stood for.
 Brian is friends with Father Paul Abernathy in Pittsburgh.

-Add!
+Brian contacted Fr.
+John Peck in Arizona, who offered to come to Clovis and get a satellite mission going.
 We, of course, jumped at the chance.
 There was much work to be done, and we were ready!
 We became catechumens in November 2019 and found a church willing to accommodate our needs in February 2020.
 We were all set to be officially brought into the Orthodox Church (baptism and chrismation).

 Everything seemed to be moving according to schedule.
 But then the coronavirus appeared and shut everything down.
 Once again, we faithfully wait for God’s intervention in the opening of Orthodox Church Fellowship of Clovis.